Sacks to bins roll out

 If you have any questions or need support presenting your bin, please contact our Sefton Council Contact Centre on 0345 140 0845.

 Sufficient waste containment through wheeled bins will help to keep your neighbourhood clean and tidy, reduce the number of unwanted pests and promote better public health in the local area.
+These changes are being implemented to ensure that a standardised collection service is in place Boroughwide and to meet government legislation which requires an increase in recycling rates nationally.
 Sefton Council are committed to reducing waste and increasing recycling rates across the Borough.
-These commitments are underpinned by support for the Zero Waste Strategy for the Liverpool City Region.
-See the strategy at LCR Zero Waste Strategy.
+These commitments are also underpinned by support for the Zero Waste Strategy for the Liverpool City Region, which can be viewed here

-Recovery of recyclable materials including jars, cans, plastic, cardboard and paper will help to reduce the amount of waste being sent to ‘energy from waste’ incinerators.
+Recovery of recyclable materials including jars, cans, plastic, cardboard and paper will help to reduce the amount of waste being sent to energy from waste incinerators.
 Whilst recycling is a crucial aspect of the Liverpool City Region Zero Waste Strategy, it is also important to minimise the production of waste.

 Household waste is taken to one of Merseyside Waste & Recycling Authority’s Transfer Stations or Materials Recovery Facilities.
 Target recycling materials from brown bins are recovered through a sorting process and distributed to various reprocessing companies.
 Most recycling products remain in the UK, to be reprocessed as quality products.
 Household waste from grey bins, is transported by rail to be incinerated at an energy from waste facility.